ImalKesara/Liberary-System-/README.md

-# Liberary-System-
+# Library-System-
-We created libaray system using c language with my university friends.
+I created a library system using c language with my university friends.